 The most comprehensive ABI/INFORM™ database, comprised of ABI/INFORM Global, ABI/INFORM Trade and Industry, ABI/INFORM Dateline and ABI/INFORM Archive, featuring over 3,000 full-text journals, 25,000 Dissertations, 14,000 SSRN working papers, key newspapers such as The Wall Street Journal and The Financial Times, as well as country-and industry-focused reports and data.
 Its international coverage gives researchers a complete picture of companies and business trends around the world.

 Provides indexing and abstracts for journal articles and other materials in social gerontology, including the psychology of aging, elder abuse, society and the elderly, and other key areas of relevance to the discipline.
-Contains more than 35,700 records, with coverage from 1990 to date.
+Contains more than 35,700 records, from 1966 to date.
 Formerly Current Literature on Aging.
 Waldo Library, Reference.
 Call number Z7164.O4C8x

 Academic Onefile from InfoTrac contains full text articles from several thousand peer reviewed journals which cover a wide range of subjects including the sciences, social sciences, and humanities.
 In addition it contains several hundred audio files and transcripts from NPR, CNN, and CBC.
 It also contains a number of national and international newspapers.
 Updated daily.

 Acceda Noticias provides convenient access to the complete electronic editions of more than 80 Spanish-language newspapers published in major U.S. cities from Florida to California.
 It also includes tens of thousands of current and archived full-text articles from other news sources from across Argentina, Brazil, Chile, China, Columbia, Ecuador, Mexico, Peru and Spain.